COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 Stage IV Hypopharyngeal Cancer

-Treatment of stage IV hypopharyngeal cancer that can be treated with surgery may include the following:
+Treatment of stages IVA, IVB, and IVC hypopharyngeal cancer that can be treated with surgery may include the following:

 Surgical treatment and follow-up of stage IV hypopharyngeal cancer is complex and is ideally overseen by a team of specialists with experience and expertise in treating this type of cancer.
 If all or part of the hypopharynx is removed, the patient may need plastic surgery and other special help with breathing, eating, and talking.

-Treatment of stage IV hypopharyngeal cancer that cannot be treated with surgery may include the following:
+Treatment of stages IVA, IVB, and IVC hypopharyngeal cancer that cannot be treated with surgery may include the following:

-Treatment of recurrent hypopharyngeal cancer may include the following:
+Treatment of hypopharyngeal cancer that has recurred (come back) or that has spread to other parts of the body may include the following: